Some Insights and Ways to Develop Effective Teams

 There are a lot of ways we can answer this question, but let us start by turning to academic research to give us some insight.

-They grouped the outcomes of team building programs into four categories: 1) cognitive (e.g., declarative knowledge, teamwork competencies), (2) affective (e.g., trust, team potency), (3) processes (e.g., coordination, communication), and (4) performance (e.g., volume of sales, productivity).
-After analyzing their data from all 20 studies, they concluded that team building had a positive and moderately strong impact on all four categories of outcomes (i.e., cognitive, affective, processes, performance).
+They grouped the outcomes of these programs into four categories: 1) cognitive (e.g., declarative knowledge, teamwork competencies), (2) affective (e.g., trust, team potency), (3) processes (e.g., coordination, communication), and (4) performance (e.g., volume of sales, productivity).
+After analyzing their data from all 20 studies, they concluded that these programs had a positive and moderately strong impact on all four categories of outcomes (i.e., cognitive, affective, processes, performance).

 In other words, the research supports the assertion that team building can significantly benefit teams’ knowledge and competencies, their trust in one another, their ability to function effectively, and their performance.
 All of these outcomes – as you know – are critical components of high-performance teams.